It takes courage to confront a potentially debilitating condition in your child and to do everything in your power to help your child.

 More children with low vision having a bright future, that's what Lay Hong and Audrey would like to see.

-Check out iC2's website, designed for people with low vision, to find out how you can help.
+Check out iC2, designed for people with low vision, to find out how you can help.

 Filmed, edited and produced by Jean Loo & Yang Huiwen — Logue